FronkCow/ProjectEuler/README.md

 # README #
-A collection of Euler problems, currently implemented in python.
-For private use, please try to solve these problems on your own!
-At the very least, look up the mathematics and then implement them yourself.
-It's all in the name of fun and practice :smiley:.
+A collection of Euler problems solved in python.

 ## WIP ##